The Flu (Influenza)

 Don’t share food, utensils, drinking glasses, or a toothbrush with others.

-Ask your healthcare provider if others in your household should get antiviral medicine to help them avoid infection.
+Ask your healthcare provider if others in your household should get antiviral medicine to help them preventinfection.

 How can the flu be prevented?

-One of the best ways to avoid the flu is to get a flu vaccine each year.
+One of the best ways to prevent the flu is to get a flu vaccine each year.
+The CDC recommends that all people 6 months of age and older get a flu vaccine every year.
 The virus that causes the flu changes from year to year.
-For that reason, healthcare providers recommend getting the flu vaccine each year, as soon as it's available in your area.
-The vaccine is given as a shot.
+For that reason, healthcare providers advise getting the flu vaccine each year as soon as it's available in your area.
+The vaccine is usually given as a shot, which is usually the first choice of experts.
+Other forms like a nasal spray or needle-free vaccine are available for some people.
 Your healthcare provider can tell you which vaccine is right for you.
-The nasal spray is not recommended for the 2017-2018 flu season.
-The CDC says the nasal spray did not seem to protect against the flu over the last several flu seasons.

 Wash your hands often.
 Frequent handwashing is a proven way to help prevent infection.